Pratik-Prakash-Sannakki/PreMeAMeal/README.md

 ---

 ## 🚀 Key Features

+This project is a modular, multi-agent system designed for intelligent knowledge retrieval and reasoning using LLMs and vector databases.
+Built with LangGraph, LangChain, and Streamlit, the system orchestrates agents and supervisors to collaboratively solve complex tasks with chain-of-thought decomposition, search, and tool usage.

 - **Multi-Agent Architecture**: Modular agent design (via `agents.py`) with distinct roles, like planner, retriever, and solver.
 - **Supervisor Graph**: Manages agent workflows using `langgraph-supervisor` (in `supervisors.py`) to ensure traceable, goal-directed execution.